apache/mxnet/example/quantization/README.md

 ## ResNet50-V1

-Use below command to convert pre-trained model from Gluon-CV and quantization.
-Use calib mode can get better accuracy and performance and the calibration dataset is the [validation dataset](http://data.mxnet.io/data/val_256_q90.rec) for testing the pre-trained models:
+The following command is to download the pre-trained model from Gluon-CV and transfer it into the symbolic model which would be finally quantized.
+The validation dataset is available [here](http://data.mxnet.io/data/val_256_q90.rec) for testing the pre-trained models:

 ```
 python imagenet_gen_qsym_mkldnn.py --model=resnet50_v1 --num-calib-batches=5 --calib-mode=naive
 ```

-After quantization, you will get a quantized symbol and parameter in `./model` dictionary.
-Use below command to launch inference.
+The model would be automatically replaced in fusion and quantization format and saved as the quantized symbol and parameter fils in `./model` dictionary.
+The following command is to launch inference.

 ```
 # USE MKLDNN AS SUBGRAPH BACKEND